-She is a Mexican-American, came from Mexico.
+He is a Mexican American came from Mexico.

-You might ask later why.

-I think my explanation would be sufficient to tell you.
+You might ask later why I would think my explanation would be sufficient to tell you.

-She is articulate in English and Spanish.
+He is articulate in English and Spanish.

-So now at least we know we have two ethnic groups, and we have two languages that are, let's say, mentally a part of our discussion.
+So now at least we know we have two ethnic groups and we have two languages that are, let's say, mentally a part of our discussion.

-We don't necessarily use more than one, but we often have reference in terms of the other language and cite things in terms of our experience in our own language.
+We don't necessarily use more than one, but we often have reference in terms of the other language and fight things in terms of our experience in our own home language.